eladb/node-pipecast/README.md

 `options.logger` alternative logger (must conform to `console`).
 Default is `null`, in which case no logs will be emitted.

+`options.newline` will cause a newline to be emitted after every write.
+Default is `true` because newline is the trigger for flushing buffers (at least in some platforms).

 ### pipecast.pipe() ###

 Returns an object that conforms to node.js `StreamReader` and `StreamWriter` and pipes